-LAW W 358D.001 Topics in First Nations Law - Seminar An Introduction to Indigenous Legal Orders within the Settler State ✓ Term 1 Mack Seminar 3 CREDITS
+LAW 358D.001 Topics in First Nations Law - Seminar An Introduction to Indigenous Legal Orders within the Settler State

 This course is about Indigenous peoples' own laws.
 It assesses the relationship between indigenous and settler state legal orders.
 It examines how Indigenous peoples make their own laws to govern their relationships and resolve disputes.
 It shows how they draw from their storied histories to adjust to new social and material relationships.
 At the same time Indigenous legal orders constantly confront colonialism.
 Colonization violently brought a radically new social world.
 This world severely disoriented many indigenous communities.
 It impaired the adaptive capacities of many indigenous legal orders.
-This course focuses on the contemporary project of regenerating indigenous legal orders within the settler state.
-Themes of the course will likely include a theoretical introduction to non-state legal orders; identifying the pitfalls and opportunities associated with advancing this regenerative project within and through an Aboriginal Rights recognition framework; a historical overview of the relationship between colonial law (and later settler state law) and indigenous law, focusing on the experience in BC; and a critical analysis of the methods which legal researchers rely on to understand indigenous law today.
+This course focuses on the contemporary project of regenerating indigenous legal orders; identifying the pitfalls and opportunities associated with advancing this regenerative project within and through an Aboriginal Rights recognition framework; a historical overview of the relationship between colonial law (and later settler state law) and indigenous law, focusing on the experience in BC; and a critical analysis of the methods which legal researchers rely on to understand indigenous law today.
 Materials will focus on the Canadian context, but will also draw on literature addressing other contexts such as the USA, New Zealand and Australia.